-Both the Corporate Channel and the Franchise Channel are supported by our client service centers.
+Both corporate sales and franchise sales are supported by our client service centers.
 Our service centers are staffed by fully licensed property and casualty service agents, who provide fulfillment and quality control services for newly issued insurance policies, accounting services and ongoing support services for clients.
 Ongoing support services for clients include: handling client inquiries, facilitating the claims process with Carriers, accepting premium payments and processing policy changes, and renewals.
 Our service agents are also focused on selling additional insurance coverages to clients which account for additional New Business Revenue.

-Our two separate service centers provide us with the ability to cover the U.S. time zones more broadly, and the ability to better manage business continuity risks.
+Our four separate service centers provide us with the ability to cover the U.S. time zones more broadly, and the ability to better manage business continuity risks.
 We manage our service centers with the goal to maximize NPS, which we believe maximizes retention.
-This differentiated level of service has enabled us to earn an NPS of 91 in 2021, a modest decrease from 92 in 2020, greater than highly regarded brands like Ritz Carlton and Nordstrom and 2.3x the 2020 industry average, according to Satmetrix.
-Our high degree of client satisfaction drove our 89% Client Retention rate during 2021, which we believe to be among the highest in the industry.
+This differentiated level of service has enabled us to earn an NPS of 90 in 2022, a modest decrease from 91 in 2021, greater than highly regarded brands like Ritz Carlton and Nordstrom and 2.6x the 2021 industry average, according to Satmetrix.
+Our high degree of client satisfaction drove our 88% Client Retention rate during 2022, which we believe to be among the highest in the industry.
 Our retention rate is even stronger on a premium basis.
-In 2021, we retained 93% of the premiums we distributed in 2020.
+In 2022, we retained 100% of the premiums we distributed in 2021.
 Our premium retention rate is higher than our Client Retention rate as a result of both premiums increasing year over year and additional coverages sold by our service team.
 By maintaining this strong level of Client Retention, we are able to generate revenue that is highly predictable and recurring in nature.

-The combination of expanding headcount in the Corporate and Franchise Channels, leveraging technology and maintaining our commitment to service led to revenue growth of 29% and Total Written Premium growth of 45% in 2021.
-As of December 31, 2021, our 10-year Total Written Premium CAGR was 40% and our 5-year premium CAGR was 45%.
+The combination of expanding total producer count, leveraging technology and maintaining our commitment to service led to revenue growth of 38% and Total Written Premium growth of 42% in 2022.
+As of December 31, 2022, our 10-year Total Written Premium CAGR was 43% and our 5-year premium CAGR was 45%.